mefrem/mefrem.github.io/_pages/about.md

 comments: True
 ---

 I founded _Max Impact_, a coaching practice for high-performing entrepreneurs, executives, and creatives who believe outer impact is a reflection of their inner world.

+I love people——what makes people tick, smile, grow into healthy, happy, and whole beings.

-I've secured funding from Peter Thiel, train gymnastics as an adult, and build community—anything from Burning Man theme camps to _Based in Austin_.
+My past includes a lot of travel before finding home in Austin, TX.
+I've also secured funding from Peter Thiel, trained gymnastics as an adult, and have built many communities—anything from Burning Man theme camps to _Based in Austin_.

-**You can book a [discovery session.]**(https://calendly.com/maxim-efremov/gifted-sessions)
+Let me know if there's some way I can help you on your journey. **You can also book a [discovery session.](https://calendly.com/maxim-efremov/gifted-sessions)**

 # **A Life Story in Five Chapters.**

 ## **Chapter 1: First 20 years - Russians in West Baltimore**
 I was born in Baltimore to a 5th-generation Irish Catholic mother and fresh-off-the-boat Russian father.
 My sister and I were raised in inner-city Baltimore, spending summers in post-Soviet Moscow.
-The '90s were a Wild West of multiculturalism.
-Childhood was marked by fun-lovingness, my father's alcoholism, and a latchkey freedom to roam, explore, and adapt, especially with people.
-Connecting with others virtually exploded once I got online in middle and high school and started meeting up with internet friends I met on forums or Reddit.
-That later turned into meeting my heroes—[Scott](http://slatestarcodex.com/) [Alexander](https://www.astralcodexten.com/), [Tyler Cowen](https://marginalrevolution.com/), and eventually Elon Musk.
+The '90s were a Wild West of biculturalism.
+Childhood was marked by fun-lovingness, parental alcoholism, and a latchkey freedom to roam, explore, and adapt.
+Connecting with others virtually exploded once I got online in middle and high school and started meeting up with internet friends I met on forums.
+That later turned into meeting my heroes—[Scott](http://slatestarcodex.com/) [Alexander](https://www.astralcodexten.com/), [Tyler Cowen](https://marginalrevolution.com/), and eventually Elon Musk—all because of the internet!
+This cemented the internet as a wildly underrated technology.

 ## **Chapter 2: College, dropping out, and getting my hands dirty**
 I went to a state college, got straight As, but dropped out amidst disillusionment with my lack of purpose.
 I decided to get out of Baltimore and took a tour of national public service, spending my early and mid-twenties getting my hands dirty in a variety of ways—as a team leader in AmeriCorps (a "domestic Peace Corps") to twelve 18-24-year-olds, responding to natural disasters, building hiking trails, traveling the country.
 These were formative years which gave me a strong sense that bone-deep meaning comes from service, not success.
 I went back to college at the riper age of 25 for a degree in economics.
 I picked up gymnastics at this point and started training four hours, five days a week, for nearly five years, and loved every minute of it.